Empress of Mars: Outside references

 The Ice Warrior is named by the soldiers after the character "Friday" from Daniel Defoe's Robinson Crusoe.
 One of the soldiers sings "She Was Poor But She Was Honest", an English music hall song recorded in 1930 by Billy Bennett.
 Bill mentions the movies The Vikings, The Terminator, and The Thing, while the Doctor refers to the film Frozen.
 Upon the discovery of the Ice Empress' tomb, the Doctor says "I've got a bad feeling about this," a recurring phrase in the Star Wars franchise.

 Production

 The read-through for "Empress of Mars" was on 11 January 2017.
 Filming with the previous episode "The Lie of the Land" started on 27 January, with principal shooting ending on 22 February.

 Writing

-The story was originally to have been set on Peladon rather than Mars, hence the return of Alpha Centauri after 43 years.
-It was also reported to have originally been planned as a sequel to the ninth series episode "Sleep No More", also by Mark Gatiss, referenced in the line delivered by the Ice Empress exhorting her warriors to "sleep no more".
+Gatiss originally planned a sequel to his ninth series episode "Sleep No More", but on learning that both Moffat and Capaldi were leaving the series decided instead to write "the story I've always wanted to do".
+Gatiss considered setting the episode on Peladon, but chose Mars instead due to the similar "corridors with flaming torches" style of the following episode.